 The District’s electronic network is part of the curriculum and is not a public forum for general use

 All use of the District’s electronic networks must be: (1) in support of education and/or research, and be in furtherance of the goals stated herein, or (2) for a legitimate school business purpose.
 Use is a privilege, not a right.
-Students and staff members have no expectation of privacy in any material that is stored, transmitted, or received via the District’s electronic networks or District computers.
+Users of the District’s electronic networks have no expectation of privacy in any material that is stored, transmitted, or received via the District’s electronic networks.
 General rules for behavior and communications apply when using electronic networks.
 The District’s Authorization for Electronic Network Access contains the appropriate uses, ethics, and protocol.
 Electronic communications and downloaded material, including files deleted from a user’s account but not erased, may be monitored or read by school officials.

 Technology protection measures shall be used on each District computer with Internet access.
 They shall include a filtering device that protects against Internet access by both adults and minors to visual depictions that are: (1) obscene, (2) pornographic, or (3) harmful or inappropriate for students, as defined by federal law and as determined by the Superintendent or designee.
 The Superintendent or designee shall enforce the use of such filtering devices.
 An administrator, supervisor, or other authorized person may disable the filtering device for bona fide research or other lawful purpose, provided the person receives prior permission from the Superintendent or system administrator.
 The Superintendent or designee shall include measures in this policy’s implementation plan to address the following: